 Calendula appears to fight inflammation, viruses, and bacteria.
 Traditionally, calendula has been used to treat stomach upset and ulcers, as well as relieve menstrual cramps, but there is no scientific evidence that calendula works for these problems.

-The dried petals of the calendula plant are used in tinctures, ointments, and washes to treat burns, bruises, and cuts, as well as the minor infections they cause.
+Calendula plant petals are often dried and used in tinctures, ointments, and washes to treat burns, bruises, and cuts, as well as the minor infections they cause.

 Calendula also has been shown to help prevent dermatitis or skin inflammation in breast cancer patients during radiation therapy.